First ascent of the Matterhorn: Ascent

 After having checked that no foot traces were present on the other extremity of the summit, that might have been reached by the Italian expedition, Whymper, peering over the cliff, saw Carrel and party at a great distance below.
 They were precisely at this moment 200 metres below, still ascending and dealing with the most difficult parts of the ridge.
 Whymper and Croz yelled and poured stones down the cliffs to attract their attention.
 When seeing his rival on the summit, Carrel and party gave up on their attempt and went back to Breuil.
-A note appears in Felice Giordano's diary, in which, dated 14 July, is the following note : "...
+A note appears in Felice Giordano's diary, in which, dated 14 July, is the following note: "...
 At 2 p.m. they saw Whymper and six others on the top; this froze them, as it were, and they all turned and descended. ..."
 He wrote a letter to his friend Quintino Sella:

 Descent

 Whymper and party stayed an hour on the summit.
 Then they began their descent.
 Croz descended first, then Hadow, Hudson and Douglas, Taugwalder senior, Whymper with Taugwalder junior coming last.
 They climbed down with great care, only one man moving at a time.
 When they were barely an hour from the summit and were all on the rope, Hadow slipped and fell on Croz, who was in front of him.
-Croz, who was unprepared, was unable to withstand the shock; they both fell and pulled down Hudson and Douglas.
+Croz was unprepared and unable to withstand the shock; they both fell and pulled down Hudson and Douglas.
 On hearing Croz's shout, Whymper and Taugwalder clasped the rocks; they stood firm but the rope broke.
 Whymper saw them slide down the slope, trying with convulsive hands to stop themselves, and then falling from rock to rock and finally disappearing over the edge of the precipice.

 In a letter to The Times, Whymper wrote:

 After they could fix some rope on firm rocks and secure themselves they were able to proceed and continue the descent.
 They finally reached a safer place on the ridge towards 6:00 p.m.
 They looked for traces of their companions and cried to them but in vain.
 After having seen a curious weather phenomenon in the form of an arch and two crosses (later determined as a fog bow by Whymper), they continued the descent and found a resting place at 9:30 p.m.
 They could resume the descent at daybreak and reach Zermatt on the morning of Saturday, 15 July.